 How US Airport Smoking Actually Works

-The federal rule is straightforward: no smoking inside the terminal.
+The practical rule is straightforward: no smoking inside the terminal — set by state and local law, not by any federal airport rule.
 What varies is how far outside the terminal you have to stand, what counts as “outside”, and whether the airport authority has carved out a designated zone or just defaulted to the state setback distance.

 The 25-foot default.
 Most US airports follow a 25-foot setback from any door, window, or air-intake vent.
 This is the rule at Atlanta, Dallas-Fort Worth, JFK, LAX, Miami, and the majority of mid-sized airports.
 Designated zones — usually marked with a yellow stripe on the pavement and a sign — are placed past this distance.

 State-specific stricter rules.
-California (20 feet statewide), Hawaii (full ban at HNL), Virginia ($25 fine in addition to setback), and Massachusetts each layer additional restrictions.
+California (20 feet statewide), Hawaii (smoke-free cabin to curb at HNL/KOA/ITO — parking-lots only), Virginia ($25 fine in addition to setback), and Massachusetts each layer additional restrictions.
 New York’s Port Authority airports (JFK, LGA, EWR) enforce 25 feet but actively patrol; Newark in particular has a reputation for ticketing.

 City ordinances on top of state law.
 Houston enforces a city-wide 25-foot rule.
 San Francisco extends to 30 feet at SFO.
-Some cities ban smoking on all airport property (similar to HNL) including parking structures.
+A few airports ban smoking on all airport property, including parking structures — Indianapolis (IND) is the clearest example.

 Tribal-managed airports.
 A handful of small Western US airports sit on tribal land and follow tribal authority rules rather than state law.
 These can be either stricter or more permissive — verify before you fly.